Genivia/ugrep/README.md

            -A NUM, --after-context=NUM
                   Print NUM  lines  of  trailing  context  after  matching  lines.
-                  Places  a  line  containing  --  between  contiguous  groups  of matches.
+                  Places a --group-separator between contiguous groups of matches.
                   See also the -B and -C options.

            -B NUM, --before-context=NUM
                   Print NUM  lines  of  leading  context  before  matching  lines.
-                  Places  a  line  containing  --  between  contiguous  groups  of matches.
+                  Places a --group-separator between contiguous groups of matches.
                   See also the -A and -C options.

            -b, --byte-offset
                   The offset in bytes of a matched line is displayed in  front  of